Think Before You Act: Decision Transformers with Working Memory: Introduction

 \section{Introduction}

-Recently, with the tremendous success of large language model-based (LLM-based) foundation models \citep{DBLP:journals/corr/abs-2005-14165, DBLP:journals/corr/abs-2303-08774, DBLP:conf/iclr/DosovitskiyB0WZ21, DBLP:journals/corr/abs-2302-13971}, an increasing number of researchers have focused on LLM-based decision-making agents.
+Recently, with the tremendous success of decoder-only Transformer models \citep{DBLP:journals/corr/abs-2005-14165, DBLP:journals/corr/abs-2303-08774, DBLP:conf/iclr/DosovitskiyB0WZ21, DBLP:journals/corr/abs-2302-13971}, an increasing number of researchers have focused on decoder-only Transformer-based decision-making agents.
 As shown with GPT-3 \citep{DBLP:journals/corr/abs-2005-14165} and follow-up work~\cite{kaplan2020scaling,DBLP:conf/icml/ClarkCGMPHDHCB022}, the generalization of these LLMs depends significantly on the model size, \textit{i.e.} the number of parameters.
-This is partly because neural network parameters act as implicit memory \cite{DBLP:conf/iclr/NeyshaburLBLS19}, enabling models to ``memorize'' a huge amount of training data by fitting these parameters.
-However, relying purely on scale has limits, practical and otherwise: there are economic and ecological costs, it reduces accessibility, and more efficient uses of scale might improve performance further.
-To address some limits of implicit, parameter-based memory in large models, we borrow the concept of ``working memory'' \citep{baddeley2003working, cowan2008differences} to explicitly store and recall past experiences for use in future decision-making.
-The term ``working memory'' originates from cognitive psychology and neuroscience \citep{baddeley2003working, goldman1995cellular}, where it refers to the system responsible for temporary storage and manipulation of information during cognitive tasks.
+This is partly because neural network parameters act as implicit memory \citep{DBLP:conf/iclr/NeyshaburLBLS19}, enabling models to ``memorize'' a huge amount of training data by fitting these parameters.
+However, relying purely on scale has practical and ethical limits: there are economic and ecological costs, and it reduces accessibility To address some limits of the implicit, parameter-based memory of large models, we take inspiration from the concept of ``working memory'' \citep{baddeley2003working, cowan2008differences} to \emph{explicitly} store and recall past experiences for use in future decision-making.
+The concept, ``working memory'', originates from cognitive psychology and neuroscience \citep{baddeley2003working, goldman1995cellular}, where it refers to the system responsible for the temporary storage and manipulation of information during cognitive tasks.